-Operations like chamfering of filleting are so easy to use in Shapr3D that I perform them entirely in Shapr3D.
+“Operations like chamfering of filleting are so easy to use in Shapr3D that I perform them entirely in the app.”

-He created multiple cubes which I superimposed on top of one another to create a digital representation of my 3D model.
-I then Boolean union the block to create a solid mass.
-In this specific project, I did not use any type of software to create the final product.
-Instead I used the massing model created in Shapr3D to create various illustrations.
-I exported images from Shapr3D to Concepts where I where I started to sketch out details and more.
-After I was done, I then exported my image back to Shapr3D to add further details.
-Finally I exported the newly obtained image into Graphic (also an iPad Pro app), where I rendered the final design showcased on the left.
+He created multiple cubes, superimposed on top of one another to create a digital representation of the 3D model.
+Then he used the Boolean union tool to create a solid mass out of the block.
+For this particular project, he didn’t use any software to create the product, instead using the massing model from Shapr3D to form the basis of various illustrations.
+He exported images from Shapr3D to Concepts, where he started to sketch out details, and then re-imported the Concepts design to Shapr3D to fine-tune the model.

 Like the article?
 Spread the word by sharing